-Model the operational workflows derived from the business requirements for the product increment using a BPM technique, then analyze the workflow elements to extract User Stories for each role.
+Create business process models of the operational workflows derived from the business requirements for the product increment, then analyze the models to identify the functional requirements for each role.

-The starting point for the modeling is to get a good definition of the user roles that will directly interact with the system.
-Then create a list for each user role defining the main activities the role is involved in, and what categories of information the role needs to perform the activities.
-By reviewing the collated set of user activities across the roles it will be possible to outline a set of business processes to model.
+As shown in Figure 2, the starting point for the modeling is to get a good definition of the user roles that will directly interact with the system.
+The next step is to create a list for each user role defining the core activities the role is involved in, and what categories of information the role needs to perform the activities.
+By reviewing the collated set of user activities across the roles it will be possible to identify a set of business processes to model.